jcm0905/CS544/README.md

 2. Navigate to the `FTPQUIC` folder in both terminals

-4. Activate the Python Virtual Environment in both terminals
+4. Activate the Python Virtual Environment in both terminals:
 ```sh
 source venv/bin/activate
 ```

-3. Start the server in one terminal
+3. Start the server in one terminal:
 ```sh
 python3 file_transfer.py server
 ```

-4. Run the client in the other terminal
+4. Run the client in the other terminal:
 ```sh
 python3 file_transfer.py client -f test_file
 ```
+After `-f`, feel free to use any file name for a file you would like to send from the client to the server.

-The server will continue to run, and you can keep running the client by executing the same command in (4) to continue transferring different files to the server.
+The server will continue to run, and you can keep running the client by executing the same command as shown in (4) to continue transferring different files to the server.

-5. When finished, exit the Python Virtual Environment in both terminals
+5. When finished, exit the Python Virtual Environment in both terminals:
 ```sh
 deactivate
 ```